✔ No account fees or minimums ✔ Up to 4.20% APY

 First things first, get an understanding of your current spending habits.
 Your bank may offer tools that make this easy to analyze or you can download apps or check websites that make this easier.

-Consider what bills you have every month, whether they are on auto pay, and, if so, when do they process?
+Consider what bills you have every month, whether they are set up on auto pay, and, if so, when do they process?
 (This will help you schedule your bills and avoid getting hit with late fees.)
 Make a list of all your recurring expenses (mortgage or rent, student loans, car payment, phone, insurance, and utilities), and then analyze how much on average you’re spending on more variable expenses like groceries, gas, clothing, and entertainment.

 What can you cut?
 What bills can you negotiate down?
 Where can you reallocate money toward savings?